GreysonR/Matter-Particles/README.md

 Once you've done this, you should see the particles on your screen.<br>
 Here's the full code: <br>

 	var Particles = new Particle;
 	var Emitter = Particles.emitter;
 	Particles.engine.create();
 	var emitter = Emitter.create(vw*50, vh*50);
 	emitter.explode();

 <br>

 # Options
-If you want to change the behavior or look of the emitter, there are several options to do so.
+If you want to change the behavior or the look of the emitter, there are several options to do so.
-Options are placed after positions when creating a new emitter. <br>
+Options are placed after positions when creating a new emitter, like so: <br>
-For example,

     var emitter = Emitters.create(250, 250, {
         amount: 20
     });

-All properties for emitters are listed below.
+All options for emitters are listed below.
 <br>

 ### `colors`